wp-plugins/list-category-posts/readme.txt

 * **Instructions** on how to use the plugin: http://wordpress.org/extend/plugins/list-category-posts/other_notes/ - **Read it**.
 * **Template system** how to customize the way the posts are shown: http://wordpress.org/extend/plugins/list-category-posts/other_notes/.
 I am aware the Template System is not really friendly right now, I'll work on this whenever I get the time to work on the plugin for a while.
 * **New feature requests, Bug fixes, enhancements** - You can post them on [GitHub Issues](https://github.com/picandocodigo/List-Category-Posts/issues).
-* **Questions** If you have any usage questions, go to [WordPress Answers](http://wordpress.stackexchange.com/) for support.
+* **Questions** For questions either use the [Support forum](http://wordpress.org/support/plugin/list-category-posts) or [WordPress Answers](http://wordpress.stackexchange.com/).
 It's a great place with a large community of WordPress users and developers.
 Just [ask your question](http://wordpress.stackexchange.com/questions/ask?tags=plugin-list-category-posts) using the 'plugin-list-category-post' tag.

 * **FAQ**

-Since version 0.18, **this plugins does not work on servers with PHP 4**.
+**Does not work on servers with PHP < 5**

+This is true since version 0.18.
 If you're still using PHP 4 on your webhost, you should consider upgrading to PHP 5.
 WordPress 3.1 was the last version to support PHP 4, from 3.2 and forward, only PHP 5 is supported.
 You can still [download an older version of the plugin](https://wordpress.org/extend/plugins/list-category-posts/download/ "download an older version of the plugin") if you're using PHP 4.

 **Plugin could not be activated because it triggered a fatal error.**

 *Parse error: syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in /.../wp-content/plugins/list-category-posts/include/CatListDisplayer.php on line 10*

 Please check:
 http://wordpress.stackexchange.com/questions/9338/list-category-posts-plugin-upgrade-fails-fatal-error/9340#9340